terite/pull-to-master/README.md

 This is the easy way (that gives me access to anything).

 1. Add `pull-to-master-bot` as a collaborator to your repo.
-2. Add a webhook with the url `https://pull-to-master.herokuapp.com`
+2. Add a webhook with the url `https://pull-to-master.herokuapp.com/webhook` and payload version of json

 ## How to set it up for yourself.